 But it has one feature you won’t see in the newer Norelco BodyGroom Series 7100 – an extra-long back attachment that you can use for grooming back hair.

-The shaving head combines foil and trimmer in one.
+The shaving head combines foil and trimmer.
 At the middle is a foil shaving head with trimmers at the top and bottom parts.

 These trimmers work in unison with the foil shaver to cut body hair close.

 Take note that it won’t be as close as a razor, but it won’t leave as much irritation.
 It also comes with three extra combs for trimming down longer strands of body hair.